elastio/bon/website/guide/limitations.md

 # Limitations

 Every tool has its constraints, and `bon` is not an exception.
 The limitations described below shouldn't generally occur in your day-to-day code, and if they do, there are ways to work around them.
-If you feel that some of the limitations are unacceptable, feel free to [open an issue] to ask for relaxing some of them.
+If you feel that some of the limitations are unacceptable, feel free to [open an issue] to ask for some of them to be relaxed.

 ## Intra-doc links to `Self` on setter methods